mlanza/seqkit/README.md

 * `period $(seq -90 -60) | notes page` - a range of journal entries (`zsh`)
 * `period -30..0 | notes page` - a range of journal entries (`pwsh`)

 These can be issued directly in [OpenCode](https://opencode.ai) — by you or the agent.
-Being command line, these can be used by any agentic runtime (Claude, Gemini, etc.) with Computer Use.
+Being command line, these can be used by any agentic runtime (Claude, Gemini, etc.) with [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use).

 All `notes` commands receive the primary operand directly or via stdin.
 This is useful for composing compound commands.